Parking and travel during exams

-Good for the environment and for you.
+Taking public transport is good for the environment and for you.
 You can do some more exam prep or simply relax on the way to your exam.

-Timetables, maps and a journey planner, can be found on the Public Transport Victoria website.
-You can also check for any planned works on the train and tram lines.
 Protective Service Officers are stationed at all premium railway stations including Caulfield and regularly patrol trains to and from this station.

 Here's a list of public transport services running to and from Monash campuses.

 Inter-campus shuttle bus

 Regular free shuttle buses run to and from the Peninsula and Caulfield campuses via the Clayton campus bus interchange.
 A bus also runs from Peninsula campus to Frankston Railway Station.
 Just show your M-Pass to use the service.